|

-The Saint Louis World's Fair
+The St. Louis World's Fair

 in 1904 was the greatest and the grandest there has ever been.
 To put this in